 Deep cleaning is usually required a few times a year in both domestic and commercial settings for a thorough spring clean, or the end of a tenancy if you’re moving house.

 Deep cleaning for your home or workplace also helps to prevent the spread of germs, and to reduce allergies or breathing problems associated with dust and dirt build up.
 Grime removal will make sure appliances such as ovens, fridges and microwaves work effectively and makes surfaces look bright, creating a fresh and healthy environment for you to live and work in.

 Our tradespeople can deep clean your home or commercial premises, covering all kinds of areas and items.
 Before you hire a cleaner it’s worth thinking about what you want included in your deep clean – for example, the carpets and the oven.
 What’s included varies between tradespeople, so state what you need in your job listing, or agree it with your cleaner before the job begins.

-If someone in your household is showing symptoms of COVID-19, then only tradespeople with PPE (personal protective equipment) can enter to do a deep clean, so it’s important you state this in your job listing.
+If someone in your household is showing symptoms of coronavirus, then only tradespeople with PPE (personal protective equipment) can enter to do a deep clean, so it’s important you state this in your job listing.